samuel-rosa/spsann-doc/ppl.md

 sample, specially its clustering degree (MuellerEtAl1999; Lark2002; ZhuEtAl2005; Zimmerman2006).

-The distribution of pair-wise distances is a useful description of a sample configuration.
+The distribution of pairwise distances is a useful description of a sample configuration.
 However, its use is rooted on the use of the method-of-moments for variogram estimation.
 Instead of point-pairs, maximum likelihood methods estimate model parameters using all data points.
 To maximize the amount of information of the data points, we need every sample point to produce information for every possibly relevant spatial scale.
-As such, we need the location of every sample point to be defined relative to every other sample point.
+As such, we need the location of each sample point to be defined relative to every other sample point.
 We also need to define the possibly relevant spatial scales.
 The logical solution is to explore exponential spacings to enable an accurate estimate of the nugget variance, but also cover the entire variogram space.